HC Wainwright Cuts Galiano Gold (NYSEMKT:GAU) Price Target to $2.80

-Galiano Gold (NYSEMKT:GAU) had its target price trimmed by HC Wainwright from $2.90 to $2.80 in a report issued on Friday, Benzinga reports.
-The brokerage currently has a buy rating on the stock.
+Galiano Gold (NYSEMKT:GAU) had its price objective lowered by HC Wainwright from $2.90 to $2.80 in a research note released on Thursday morning, Benzinga reports.
+HC Wainwright currently has a buy rating on the stock.

-GAU has been the topic of several other reports.
-Zacks Investment Research upgraded Galiano Gold from a sell rating to a hold rating in a research report on Wednesday, March 17th.
-Berenberg Bank reissued a buy rating and issued a $2.40 target price on shares of Galiano Gold in a research note on Friday, March 12th.
-Desjardins downgraded shares of Galiano Gold from a buy rating to a hold rating in a report on Thursday, April 29th.
-BMO Capital Markets initiated coverage on shares of Galiano Gold in a research note on Tuesday, February 9th.
-They issued a market perform rating for the company.
-Finally, Scotiabank dropped their price target on shares of Galiano Gold from $2.25 to $2.00 and set a sector perform rating for the company in a research note on Tuesday, April 6th.
-Four research analysts have rated the stock with a hold rating and two have issued a buy rating to the company.
-The stock has a consensus rating of Hold and a consensus price target of $2.40.
+A number of other research firms also recently weighed in on GAU.
+BMO Capital Markets started coverage on Galiano Gold in a research report on Tuesday, February 9th.
+They set a market perform rating for the company.
+Scotiabank decreased their price objective on Galiano Gold from $2.25 to $2.00 and set a sector perform rating for the company in a research note on Tuesday, April 6th.
+Desjardins cut Galiano Gold from a buy rating to a hold rating in a research note on Thursday, April 29th.
+Zacks Investment Research raised Galiano Gold from a sell rating to a hold rating in a research note on Wednesday, March 17th.
+Finally, Berenberg Bank decreased their price objective on Galiano Gold from $2.40 to $2.30 and set a buy rating for the company in a research note on Monday, May 10th.
+Four analysts have rated the stock with a hold rating and two have issued a buy rating to the stock.
+The company currently has an average rating of Hold and an average target price of $2.37.

-Galiano Gold (NYSEMKT:GAU) last released its quarterly earnings data on Wednesday, May 5th.
-The company reported $0.06 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.04 by $0.02.
-On average, research analysts anticipate that Galiano Gold will post 0.22 earnings per share for the current fiscal year.
+Galiano Gold (NYSEMKT:GAU) last issued its quarterly earnings data on Wednesday, May 5th.
+The company reported $0.06 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.04 by $0.02.
+As a group, equities analysts forecast that Galiano Gold will post 0.22 EPS for the current year.

+Hedge funds and other institutional investors have recently made changes to their positions in the company.
+Franklin Resources Inc. grew its position in Galiano Gold by 1.2% during the first quarter.
+Franklin Resources Inc. now owns 12,592,775 shares of the company’s stock worth $14,328,000 after buying an additional 150,000 shares in the last quarter.
+Van ECK Associates Corp acquired a new stake in Galiano Gold during the first quarter worth approximately $11,137,000.
+Finally, Banque Cantonale Vaudoise grew its position in Galiano Gold by 289.0% during the first quarter.
+Banque Cantonale Vaudoise now owns 59,722 shares of the company’s stock worth $67,000 after buying an additional 44,371 shares in the last quarter.
+Institutional investors own 39.62% of the company’s stock.

 Galiano Gold Company Profile